-Program Goal 1: To prepare graduates to be competent entry-level Registered Dietitian Nutritionists.
+Goal #1: To prepare graduates to be competent entry-level Registered Dietitian Nutritionists

-- At least 80 percent of MS/DI program graduates will take the CDR Credentialing exam for RDNs within 12 months of program completion.
+- At least 80 percent of the interns of the DPD/MS+DI program will take the CDR Credentialing exam for RDNs within 12 months of program completion.

-- At least 80 percent of the MS/DI program graduates will pass the CDR credentialing exam within one year of completing the program.
+- At least 80 percent of the graduates of the DPD/MS+DI program will pass the CDR credentialing exam for registered dietitian nutritionists within one year following first attempt of completing the program.

-- At least 80 percent of students in the MS/DI program will achieve a satisfactory (at least an average rating of 2.5) rating from preceptors for all rotations in their internship.
+- At least 80 percent of the interns in the program will achieve a satisfactory (at least an average rating of 2.5) rating from preceptors for all rotations in their internship.

-- The MS/DI Program will maintain an 80 percent or higher completion rate with 150 percent of the program’s length, which is 24.5 months.
+- The DPD/MS+DI program will maintain an 80 percent or higher completion rate within 150 percent of the program’s length, which is approximately 3.5 years or 42 months.

-- At least 80 percent of the program’s graduates either have secured employment or gone on to further their education within one year of completion of the program.
+- At least 80 percent of the DPD/MS+DI graduates either have secured employment in nutrition and dietetics or related fields within 12 months of completion of the program.

-Goal 2: To promote and encourage post-graduate professional development for our students.
+Goal #2: The program will encourage post-graduate professional development for our students

-- At least 80 percent of the graduates of the MS/DI program who return surveys will maintain their RD status five years after graduation.
+- At least 80 percent of the graduates of the DPD/MS + DI program who return surveys will maintain their RDN status five years after graduation.

 - Five years after completion of the program, at least 50 percent of the graduates who returned surveys will demonstrate involvement in professional activities.